insaid2018/automation-projects/python-codes/shopclues-scraper/readme.md

 # Overview
-**Shopclues Scraper** is a tool for scrapping hosted product data over Snapdeal using Selenium and Beautifulsoup.
+**Shopclues Scraper** is a tool for scrapping hosted product data over Shopclues using Selenium and Beautifulsoup.

 # Table of Contents
 1. [Requirements](#Section1)<br>